SMTG-Bham/easyunfold/docs/tutorial.md

 At the moment, two plane-wave DFT codes, VASP[^vasp] and CASTEP[^castep], are supported.
 In principle, support can be easily added for other plane-wave codes if the wavefunction can be read in.

-Below is a guide for performing unfolding when using VASP.
+Below is a guide for performing band structure unfolding when using VASP.

 ## Step 1 - Generate the _k_-point path for the primitive cell